google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

 ## Limitations

-Although Chrome's device mode offers many powerful emulation tools, it does have some limitations.
-Currently known issues are described below.
+Although Device Mode powerful emulation, it does have limitations.
+These are the currently known issues:

 * **Device hardware**
   * GPU and CPU behavior are not emulated.